-We can see that Bryn Mawr Bank does have institutional investors; and they hold 75% of the stock.
+Bryn Mawr Bank already has institutions on the share registry.
+Indeed, they own a respectable stake in the company.
 This can indicate that the company has a certain degree of credibility in the investment community.
 However, it is best to be wary of relying on the supposed validation that comes with institutional investors.
 They too, get it wrong sometimes.
 If multiple institutions change their view on a stock at the same time, you could see the share price drop fast.
-It’s therefore worth looking at Bryn Mawr Bank’s earnings history, below.
+It's therefore worth looking at Bryn Mawr Bank's earnings history below.
 Of course, the future is what really matters.

 Insider Ownership Of Bryn Mawr Bank

-We can see that insiders own shares in Bryn Mawr Bank Corporation.
-As individuals, the insiders collectively own US$14m worth of the US$810m company.
+Our most recent data indicates that insiders own some shares in Bryn Mawr Bank Corporation.
+It has a market capitalization of just US$774m, and insiders have US$12m worth of shares, in their own names.
 This shows at least some alignment.
 You can click here to see if those insiders have been buying or selling.

 General Public Ownership

-With a 23% ownership, the general public have some degree of sway over BMTC.
-While this group can’t necessarily call the shots, it can certainly have a real influence on how the company is run.
+The general public holds a 14% stake in Bryn Mawr Bank.
+While this group can't necessarily call the shots, it can certainly have a real influence on how the company is run.